qiboteam/qibolab/doc/source/tutorials/lab.rst

 from an external file or database.

-Qibolab provides some utility functions, accessible through :py:mod:`qibolab.parameters`, for loading calibration parameters stored in a JSON file with a specific format.
+Qibolab provides some utility functions, accessible through :py:mod:`qibolab._core.parameters`, for loading calibration parameters stored in a JSON file with a specific format.
 Here is an example

 .. code-block::  json